This story contains discussion of sexual violence. Please proceed with care.

 In total, Kelly faces nearly three dozen federal charges that span across the country.
 Some claims go as far back as the 1990s, and the most recent is from 2018.
 He is mostly facing abuse allegations in addition to one count of racketeering and eight counts of violations against the Mann Act, which makes it illegal to transport women or girls across state lines for sex.
 The charges are composed of abuses against 22 victims.

-In New York, Kelly is also being charged with kidnapping, child pornography, forced labor, and bribery.
+In New York, Kelly is also being charged with kidnapping, child pornography, forced labour, and bribery.
 Prosecutors will focus mainly on the racketeering charge because it largely encompasses the singer’s alleged “criminal enterprise,” which began in 1994, and was supported by bodyguards and other employees who allegedly helped him “prey upon young women and teenagers.”
 Five women and girls who allege that Kelly abused them are included in these particular charges, including a then-minor who alleges that she contracted herpes after Kelly knowingly exposed her.

-Prosecutors said in 2019 that Kelly essentially recruited girls at his concerts to be his sexual partners, and issued “rules” that they were allegedly to forced to follow “including that the women and girls were to call him ‘Daddy’; they were not permitted to leave their rooms to eat or visit the bathroom without receiving his permission; they were required to wear baggy clothing when not accompanying Kelly to an event; and they were directed to keep their heads down and not look at other men.”
+Prosecutors said in 2019 that Kelly essentially recruited girls at his concerts to be his sexual partners, and issued “rules” that they were allegedly forced to follow “including that the women and girls were to call him ‘Daddy’; they were not permitted to leave their rooms to eat or visit the bathroom without receiving his permission; they were required to wear baggy clothing when not accompanying Kelly to an event; and they were directed to keep their heads down and not look at other men.”
 They also claimed that Kelly isolated them from their friends and family, and made it so that they were dependent on him for everything.

 In July 2021, new evidence of Kelly’s alleged criminal behaviour brought even more attention and higher stakes to the trial.
 A motion was filed that included testimony from a woman who claimed that Kelly contacted her to request pornographic images of young boys, threatened his sexual partners, and sexually abused a young boy that he met at a McDonalds in 2009.
 Kelly also allegedly attempted to bribe multiple state and county employees to let him off the hook for his various illegal activities, and bribed an Illinois government official in 1994 to make a fake ID for the late singer Aaliyah (Jane Doe 1), who was 15-years-old at the time, so he could marry her.
 Prosecutors reportedly have evidence that she was 13 when Kelly first sexually abused her.